Call for parents and students to attend open events rather than relying on the internet.

 However, he said open days and evenings were still ‘by far the best way’ to get a clear view of a college and what it offers.

-Once you have made the decision to attend an open day (and persuaded your teenager to give up their evening or Saturday) there are some simple steps you can take to ensure you get the most out of the experience.
+Once you have made the decision to attend an open event (and persuaded your teenager to give up their evening) there are some simple steps you can take to ensure you get the most out of the experience.

 1. Decide what is important to you